The Big Eight

 a great promotional success for Byrne, Bowyer and Dunphy.

-and quit.
-Kelley, who had
+time, however, Kelley, who had

 just had a hit single with The Nevada and whom Brendan and Tom knew